christinachee/docs/how-to-guide/user-management/manage-users-roles-and-groups.md

 ### 4.3 Update or Delete a Role

-To update the properties of an exisiting role such as the name, description or key, navigate to User **User Management** > **Roles** in Authgear Portal.
+To update the properties of an existing role such as the name, description or key, navigate to User **User Management** > **Roles** in Authgear Portal.
 Click on the role you wish to modify to open the **Settings** tab, then change the value for the property you wish to update in the form.
 Once you're done, click on the **Save** button.

 <figure><img src="../../.gitbook/assets/authgear-update-role.png" alt=""><figcaption></figcaption></figure>